SmarterApp/AP_ItemViewerService/README.md

 2. Navigate into the directory and build: `cd smarter-balanced-item-viewer && mvn clean install`

 ## Docker
-itemviewerserviceapp images include content and itemviewerservicecode do not.
+itemviewerserviceapp images include content and itemviewerservicecode does not.

-### add context path
+### Add context path
 By default, item viewer service context path will be /itemviewerservice To change to preview, pass environment variable CATALINA_OPTS="-DIVSRoot=/preview"